 The World Trade Center Health Program and September 11th Victim Compensation Fund

 Years after 9/11, the number of victims continues to rise.
-Cancer and aerodigestive disorders have been linked to exposure to the 9/11 disaster area.
+Cancer and aerodigestive disorders have been linked to exposure in the 9/11 disaster area.
 The former September 11th Victim Compensation Fund was established in 2001 to provide financial assistance to these individuals, but it ended in 2004.
 However, people continue to become ill with cancer decades later.

-In response, the James Zadroga 9/11 Health and Compensation Act (Zadroga Act), named for the first NYPD officer to die of a 9/11-related condition, was established in 2010 to provide quality health care and financial compensation to victims and their families.
+In response, the James Zadroga 9/11 Health and Compensation Act (Zadroga Act), named for the first NYPD officer to die of a 9/11-related illness, was established in 2010 to provide quality health care and financial compensation to victims and their families.

 What Illnesses are Covered by the 911 Fund?